GabiCreative/roblox-overlay-chat-releases/README.md

 for the curious: roblox writes a log file that says which server you joined, and the app just reads it. nothing touches the roblox client itself. your name is pulled from the account you're logged into so no impersonating people.

-there's a swear filter, a report button (hover a message, hit the flag), and actual moderation behind it. bans are permanent so don't be a menace. messages aren't stored anywhere - once they scroll by they're gone.
+there's a swear filter, a report button (hover a message, hit the flag), and actual moderation behind it. bans are perm. messages aren't stored anywhere.

 if it says "not in a game" while you're clearly in one, switch roblox to windowed or borderless fullscreen.